khulnasoft/policy-engine/docs/library_usage.md

 | `UnableToReadDir`            |
 ## Custom resource resolution

-The library's caller can customize the behavior of the [`khulnasoft.query` builtin](policy_spec.md#khulnasoftqueryquery) using Golang functions injected into EngineOptions.
+The library's caller can customize the behavior of the [`vulnmap.query` builtin](policy_spec.md#vulnmapqueryquery) using Golang functions injected into EngineOptions.
 The main use case of this is to fetch resources from places other than the input.